glavweb/GlavwebUploaderBundle/README.md

 }
 ```

-and another annotation "@Glavweb\UploadableField" before defining the properties of a many-to-many:
+And another annotation "@Glavweb\UploadableField" before defining the properties of a many-to-many:

 ```
 /**